A Cappella (Todd Rundgren album)

+Release

 A Cappella was finished in 1984 and slated for release on Bearsville Records later that year.
 But with Bearsville's slimming artist roster and lack of successful artists, founder Albert Grossman did not want to risk releasing an album that he felt was too experimental and would not sell, so A Cappella was shelved.
 According to journalist Barney Hoskyns, Grossman's increasingly fractious relationship with Rundgren also factored into the decision.
 Bearsville filed for bankruptcy in 1985 and all of its remaining master recordings were either released through Warner Bros. or shelved altogether.
 Rundgren's Bearsville contract was acquired by Warner Bros. executive Mo Ostin, with Grossman (who died shortly thereafter) retaining ownership of Rundgren's publishing company.

-A test pressing of A Cappella was copied and bootlegged under the title, "Runt A Cappella" (CATSVILLE TR-084), and may have influenced Warner Bros. to release the album since bootleggers were profiting from it.
+A test pressing of A Cappella was copied and bootlegged under the title, "Runt A Cappella" (CATSVILLE TR-084).
 This same bootleg was also released as a high quality concert recording of an A Cappella live concert, taken from a recording at the Bismark Theater, on October 25, 1985, that was broadcast via the King Biscuit Flower Hour.
 The packaging of both bootlegs were the same, so it was unknown whether it was the studio LP or live LP until it was played.

 A Cappella would also be Rundgren's first official album for Warner Bros.
 Records, following the demise of Bearsville Records, which Warner Bros. distributed.
 Rhino Records would subsequently acquire the rights to the album for release on CD and for online distribution.
 Following its release, Rundgren put his solo career on hold and would not release another studio album until 1989.

+In 1985, Warner Bros. released "Something to Fall Back On" as a single in the United States.
+Cashbox reviewed the single during the week of December 7, 1985, referring to it as a "curiosity" that "stands on its own as a fine bit of shimmering pop".
+The following month, the song was released in the United Kingdom.
+All editions of the single contained Lockjaw as the B-side, with the twelve-inch single also including a dance mix of "Something to Fall Back On".
+Music Week reviewed the single that same month, calling it a "bright poppy number [that] follows closely on from his duet with Bonnie Tyler."